Quantum gravity and inventory accumulation: Inventory trajectories: constructions and proofs

 Suppose that $K$ is the smallest $k \geq 0$ for which $\cou_{k+1} = \cou(1,k+1) < 0$.
 If $X(1) \in \{\ch, \h, \x \}$ then $K = 0$.
 Otherwise, $K$ is a positive value for which $\cou_K = \cou(1,K) = 0$, so that $X(1,K)$ is ``balanced'' in the sense that it has the same number of burgers as orders.
 Call $E = X(1,K)$ the {\bf excursion word} beginning at time zero (writing $E = \emptyset$ if $K = 0$).
 We make a few observations about $E$: \begin{enumerate} \item $E$ a.s.\ contains no $\x$ symbols.
 (Indeed, one can check inductively that $X(1,k)$ contains no $\x$ symbols for any $1 \leq k \leq K$.) \item If $p = 1$ then $E = \emptyset$ almost surely. \item The law of $K$ is independent of $p \in [0,1]$.
 Its law is that of the number of steps taken by a simple random walk on $\mathbb Z$, started at $0$, before it first hits $-1$.
 (In particular, $\mathbb E[K] = \infty$.) \end{enumerate}

-We denote by $V_i$ the symbol corresponding to the $i$th record minimum of $\cou_n$, counting forward from zero, if $i$ is positive, and the $-i$th record minimum of $V_i$, counting backward from zero, if $i$ is negative (see Figure \ref{f.excursions}).
-Denote by $E_i$ the {\em reduced form of} the word in between $V_{i-1}$ and $V_i$ (or in between $0$ and $V_i$ if $i=1$), as in Figure \ref{f.excursions}.
+We denote by $V_i$ the symbol corresponding to the $i$th record minimum of $\cou_n$, counting forward from zero, if $i$ is positive, and the $-i$th record minimum of $\cou_n$, counting backward from zero, if $i$ is negative (see Figure \ref{f.excursions}).
+We will introduce notation to describe the locations of the $V_i$ in the proof of Lemma \ref{l.expEfinite}.

+Denote by $E_i$ the {\em reduced form of} the word strictly in between the symbols corresponding to $V_i$ and $V_{i-1}$ (if $i$ is positive) or between $V_i$ and $V_{i+1}$ (if $i$ is negative), where $V_0$ is for the moment formally taken to be the ``zero point'' located between the symbols $X(0)$ and $X(1)$ (see Figure \ref{f.excursions}).
+We do not define $E_i$ for $i = 0$.
 Note that the $V_i$ are i.i.d.\ equal to $\H$ or $\C$ (each with probability $.5$) when $i < 0$ and equal to $\h$, $\ch$, or $\x$ (with probabilities $(1-p)/2$, $(1-p)/2$ and $p$) when $i>0$.
 The $E_i$ are i.i.d.\ excursion words, each with same law as the $E$ described above, and are independent of the $V_i$.
 (The fact that $E_1$ and $E_{-1}$ are identically distributed follows from the fact that an excursion of the simple random walk $\cou_n$ is equivalent in law to its time reversal.
 Indeed, once we condition on the trajectory of $\cou_n$ over an excursion, we can sample the corresponding symbols by tossing independent coins to replace each upward step with an $\C$ or $\H$ and each downward step with a $\ch$, $\h$, or $\x$.)

 \begin{lemma} Suppose that $p$ is such that the $\chi$ defined in Section \ref{ss.variance} satisfies $\chi < 2$.
 Then the expected word length $\mathbb E[|E|]$ is finite.
 Moreover, the expected number of symbols in $E$ of each of the four types in $\{\C,\H,\ch,\h \}$ is $\mathbb E[|E|]/4$. \end{lemma}